oracle/terraform-provider-oci/website/docs/r/golden_gate_deployment.html.markdown

 * `time_ogg_version_supported_until` - The time until OGG version is supported.
 After this date has passed OGG version will not be available anymore.
 The format is defined by [RFC3339](https://tools.ietf.org/html/rfc3339), such as `2016-08-25T21:10:29.600Z`.
 * `time_role_changed` - The time of the last role change.
 The format is defined by [RFC3339](https://tools.ietf.org/html/rfc3339), such as `2016-08-25T21:10:29.600Z`.
 * `time_updated` - The time the resource was last updated.
 The format is defined by [RFC3339](https://tools.ietf.org/html/rfc3339), such as `2016-08-25T21:10:29.600Z`.
-* `time_upgrade_required` - Note: Deprecated: Use timeOfNextMaintenance instead, or related upgrade records  to check, when deployment will be forced to upgrade to a newer version.
-Old description: The date the existing version in use will no longer be considered as usable and an upgrade will be required.
-This date is typically 6 months after the version was released for use by GGS.
-The format is defined by [RFC3339](https://tools.ietf.org/html/rfc3339), such as `2016-08-25T21:10:29.600Z`.

 ## Timeouts